-6.4 3D .0524 - NSPS (Visible Emissions)
+6.4 Sec.
+3D-0524 - NSPS (Visible Emissions)

-Rule 3D .0524 incorporates the NSPS regulations in 40 CFR Part 60 by reference.
+Sec.
+3D-0524 incorporates the NSPS regulations in 40 CFR Part 60 by reference.
 40 CFR 60.43b(f), of the NSPS, details the requirements for visible emissions from boilers subject to Subpart Db.

 Visible emissions shall not exceed 20% opacity when averaged over a six-minute period, except that six-minute periods averaging not more than 27% opacity may occur not more than once in any hour as determined by U.S. EPA Reference Method 9 (40 CFR 60 - Appendix A, amended November 14, 1990, or the most recent, approved version of the method at the time of testing).
-This limit shall apply at all times, except during periods of startup, shutdown or malfunction in accordance with NSPS Subpart Db, 40 CFR 60.43b(f) and (g) and Rule 3D .0524.
+This limit shall apply at all times, except during periods of startup, shutdown or malfunction in accordance with NSPS Subpart Db, 40 CFR 60.43b(f) and (g) and Sec.
+3D-0524.

-6.5 3D .1111 "National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters", (40 CFR 63, Subpart DDDDD)
+6.5 Sec.
+3D-1111 " National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters", (40 CFR 63, Subpart DDDDD)

 The Keeler Boiler (ES-62C) and the SCS Boiler (ES-62F) are subject to the Boiler MACT.
-Each of these boilers meets the definition under the MACT subcategory as "Stokers/sloped grate/other units designed to burn wet biomass/bio-solid".
+Each of these boilers meets the definition under the MACT subcategory as "Hybrid suspension/grate burners designed to burn wet biomass/bio-based solid".